ObolNetwork/obol-docs/docs/adv/security/ev-assessment.md

   1. The security policy link has been fixed
   2. The Bug Bounty program received an overhaul and clearly states rewards, eligibility, and scope
-  3. We list two GPG public keys for which we accept encrypted vulnerabilities reports.
+  3. We list two GPG public keys for which we accept encrypted vulnerability reports.

 We are actively working towards integrating Immunefi in our security pipeline.